Studies on Electrical Properties of Resistive Plate Chamber (RPC): Evaluation of Electrical Characteristics of RPC

 In order to study the effect of the non-uniform surface resistivity, the potential distribution on the glass electrode (top) has been measured for a given supply of $5~V$.
-A DC power supply (\textit{model: Agilent E3631A}) with a precision of $1~mV$ has been used to supply the voltage to the copper strip placed at the corner of the coated layer.
-The order of input impedance of a multimeter ($10~M\SI{}{\ohm}$) used for measuring the potential is comparable to the surface resistivity of graphite coat ($180 - 320~k\SI{}{\ohm\per Sq}$).
+A DC power supply (\textit{model: Agilent E3631A}) with a precision of $1~mV$ has been used for this purpose.
+The order of input impedance of a multimeter ($10~M\SI{}{\ohm}$) used for measuring the potential is comparable to the surface resistivity of graphite coat ($180 - 320~k\SI{}{\ohm\per \sq}$).
 This can cause a drop in the measured potential.
-In order to circumvent the issue, a voltage follower circuit (buffer circuit) has been designed using Op-Amp (\textit{model: AD845KN}) with a very high input impedance ($10^{11}~k\SI{}{\ohm}$) and a low output one.
-A 16 bit ADC (\textit{model: ADS1115}) has been used for precise measurement.
-The complete setup using buffer circuit, ADC, and a development board (\textit{model: ESP8266}) with Tensilica Xtensa 32 bit LX106 RISC microprocessor has been able to measure 0 to $6.144~V$ with the least count of $0.1875~mV$.
+In order to circumvent the issue, a voltage follower circuit (buffer circuit) has been designed using an Op-Amp (\textit{model: AD845KN}) with a very high input impedance ($10^{11}~k\SI{}{\ohm}$) and a low output impedance.
+A 16 bit ADC (\textit{model: ADS1115}) has been used for precise measurements.
+The complete setup using the buffer circuit, ADC, and a development board (\textit{model: ESP8266}) with Tensilica Xtensa 32 bit LX106 RISC microprocessor, has been able to measure 0 to $6.144~V$ with the least count of $0.1875~mV$.
 The components of the experimental setup and its arrangement along with a schematic diagram of the same have been depicted in figure \ref{fig:Pot_meas_a}.
-Due to RF noise and limited accuracy of power supply and experimental setup, some fluctuations have been observed while measuring the potential.
+Due to RF noise and limited accuracy of the power supply and the experimental setup, some fluctuations have been observed while measuring the potential.
 The histogram of 1000 measurements done at a particular location has been shown in figure \ref{fig:Pot_meas_b}.
 A map of the measured potential values of the glass electrode (top) has been produced from the mean of the histogram obtained at different locations.
-The potential map has been displayed in figure \ref{fig:Pot_comp_a} which is nearly a uniform distribution with a variation of about 0.08\% only.
-Therefore, it is implied that for a fluctuation in the surface resistivity over the range of $R_s =180 - 320~k\SI{}{\ohm\per Sq}$, the potential gets uniformly distributed.
+The potential map has been displayed in figure \ref{fig:Pot_comp_a} which has a very little fluctuation arising due to the experimental limitations of the measurement.
+Therefore, it is implied that for a fluctuation in the surface resistivity over the range of $180~-~320~k\SI{}{\ohm\per \sq}$, the potential gets uniformly distributed.